Getting to the right size takes a personal approach

 Breast implants are either round or teardrop shaped.
 Round implants typically have a smooth textured shell and a cohesive gel filling that gives naturally, much like a natural breast.
 Teardrop shaped silicone implants contain a firmer silicone gel, similar to the texture of gummy bears, that is designed to stay in place in any position.

-When does Dr. Samaha prefer round implants and when does her prefer shaped?
+When do Dr. Samaha and Dr. Lee prefer round implants and when does her prefer shaped?

 With all the new shaped implant options available, you may wonder which implant makes the most sense for you.
-Dr. Samaha will recommend smooth round implants or tear drop shaped implants depending on your goals and your anatomy.
+Dr. Samaha and Dr. Lee will recommend smooth round implants or tear drop shaped implants depending on your goals and your anatomy.

 Choosing Implant Profile